Uštipci: Origin

 The origin of the uštipci pastry is unknown.
 The word uštipci comes from the verb uštinuti, which can be translated as "to nip, tweak or pinch".

 In Bosnia and Herzegovina, it is occasionally referred to as peksimeti.

+In Montenegro and parts of Herzegovina, a variant of this dish made with yeasted dough is called priganice, coming from the verb prigati, meaning "to jump", reflecting the dough jumping in the pan while frying.

 In Croatia, a variant of the dish known as fritule is also made; the two names are commonly used interchangeably for both dishes.
-In Slovenia, a variant of the dish similar to fritule is called miške.